serokell/blog-posts/Alex and Happy Part 2/article.md

 ### Tokens

-Since Happy operates on tokens, we must instruct it on how to match each token.
+Since Happy operates on tokens, we must tell it how to match each token.
-This is done using `%token`, which must be placed before the `%%` in the file.
+This is done by using `%token`, which must be placed before `%%` in the file.
-For each token, on the left side, we'll put an alias that we can use to refer to our terminals.
+For each token, on the left side, we put an alias that we'll use to refer to our terminals.
-On the right side, we use a Haskell pattern between braces indicating how Happy should match the tokens we've defined while working with Alex.
+On the right side, we put a Haskell pattern between braces that indicates how Happy should match the Alex tokens.

 ```alex
 %token